editmodelabs/editmode-react/README.md

 ### Step 1:

-Within your React app, navigate to the index file within your src directory.
+Within your React app, navigate to the index file in your src directory.
-Import the Editmode wrapper and wrap your App within.
+Import the Editmode wrapper and wrap your App within:

 ```
 import { Editmode } from "editmode-react";